 It’s okay to go after your dreams.
 And it’s okay to simply quit things that are no longer making you happy.

-When I left my job in October, I immediately found time for engaging in things that made me happy.
-And yes, the sacrifice in finances may happen, but at the same time, it can be worth it.
-Best of all, I’ve done more with my business than I ever thought possible.
+When I left my job that October, I immediately found time for engaging in things that I enjoyed.
+Best of all, I had the opportunity to do more with my business at that time than I had ever thought possible.

-I’m blogging more, contributing pieces as a Health Writer at Nurse Gail, hosted a live event, expanding my tour company, and I’ve even been interviewed on RNFM Radio… all because I decided to close a door on one chapter of my life.
-Had I not, I would probably still be waiting for the best time to follow my dreams… which would probably never come.
+All because I decided to close a door on one chapter of my life.
+Had I not, I would probably still be waiting for the best time to follow my heart… in which that time would probably never come.

 4 – Money is a means, but can also be a hindrance.

-For years since college, I remember thinking how I couldn’t wait until the day until I could finally make a little bit of money so I could save up and go on a real vacation… some international trip where I saw tourist attractions all day and sipped on umbrella-adorned drinks all night.
+For years since college, I remember thinking how I couldn’t wait until I could finally get a real job, make a little bit of money, and save up to go on a real vacation… some international trip where I saw tourist attractions all day and sipped on umbrella-adorned drinks all night.

 5 – Life is really too short.

 Have you been thinking about making a major change in your life or career?
-What’s hindering you?
+I’d love to hear your thoughts.
 Please feel free to comment below.